Gaia-Q-Space/.github/README.md

   requested_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, reviewed_at TIMESTAMP WITH TIME ZONE
 );
-COMMENT ON TABLE id_allocation_requests IS 'Tracks requests for new model codes or blocks of serial numbers.';
+COMMENT ON TABLE id_allocation_requests IS 'Tracks requests for new model codes or blocks of serial numbers for both Tiers.';

 -- =============================================
 -- 7.5 Integration and Reference Tables